 There’s also Action Cookies, Auntie Dee’s Pan De Manila, Bender Baking Co, France Bakery, Mardy’s Munchies, Sweet Tooth Bakery, Tortilleria La California, and Triple Star Bakery (which I’ve been to).

 VALLEY DAIRY COMPANY

-Southern California has long been important in the Dairy Industry and California is still the leading dairy producer in the country.
-Here, the Gateway Cities of Southeast Los Angeles were formerly part of an area informally known as Dairyland but today most of the industry has moved to more rural environs.
+Southern California has long been important in the dairy industry and California is still the leading dairy producer in the country.
+Southeast Los Angeles and North Orange County were home to Dairy City, Dairy Valley, and Dairyland, but today most of the industry has moved to more rural environs.
 The Art Deco style Valley Dairy Company Building was built in Glassell Park in 1931 but is now home to JM Carden Sprinkler Co., who’ve been manufacturing sprinkler systems since 1953.